-Conveyancing is the legal transfer of home ownership between two parties: the seller and the buyer.
-Once an offer on a house has been accepted, the Conveyancing process will begin.
+Conveyancing in Liverpool is one of the most sought after services we offer.
+It is the legal transfer of home ownership between two parties: the seller and the buyer.
+Once an offer on a house has been accepted, the conveyancing process will begin.
 The process is then ended once the buyer has the keys in his or her hand.

 The Stages of Conveyancing

 Find a conveyancer

 Finding the right conveyancing solicitors in Liverpool can be tough.
 We know that it is very important for you to know how the transaction is going.
 This is why we keep you informed at all times and give you real-time updates in order for you to rest easy.
 Here at TPD Solicitors, we make sure that both our resources and time are used correctly in order to give you a fast and successful handover.